Welcome to this guide on the best things to do in Santa Clara.

-Entry price is very cheap, to say it’s one of the most historical places in Cuba and it’s only a short walk from the main bus station, in case you decide to visit as a day trip from elsewhere.
+Entry price is very cheap, to say it’s one of the most historic places in Cuba and it’s only a short walk from the main bus station, in case you decide to visit as a day trip from elsewhere.

 Loma de Capiro

-This hill only takes around 15 minutes to climb yet gives great views over the city.
+This hill takes around 15 minutes to climb yet gives great views over the city.
 As you will find, there is an important monument at the top.

 This was the point where the Revolutionary Army planned their assault and eventually won despite being heavily outnumbered.

-The hill is only a short walk from the eastside of town, and there are a couple of small cafes to eat at after your walk.
+The hill is only a short walk from the east side of town, and there are a couple of small cafes to eat at after your walk.

 Cuban Revolution Monuments